FirstBuild/chillhub-firmware/README.md

 STX control character.
 This character is preceeded by the escape control character, highlighted above, which is not included in the character count.

-If any byte of the original message include a control character (STX or ESC), it should be preceded in the new, wrapped message wth the ESC control character.
+If any byte of the original message includes a control character (STX or ESC), it should be preceded in the new, wrapped message wth the ESC control character.

 Message Types